kevencarneiro/remote-cli/README.md

+# Remote CLI

+Control machines remotely using a web interface to views informations about the machine and send Powershell commands.

+## Getting started

-Front-end:
+### Front-end:
-- Instale o Angular CLI
+- Install Angular CLI
-- Execute `ng serve`
+- Run `ng serve`

-Gerando instalador do Agente:
+### Back-end:
+- Open the solution with Microsoft Visual Studio

+### Generating agent installer:
-- Instale o chocolatey
+- Install chocolatey
-- Instale o InnoSetup executando `choco install innosetup` em uma janela do PowerShell com privilégios administrativos
+- Install InnoSetup running `choco install innosetup` in a Powershell windows with administrator rights
-- Navegue até a pasta backend\build e execute `.\build.ps1 --Target=Pack`
+- Go to folder backend\build and run `.\build.ps1 --Target=Pack`

-Instalando o agente:
-- Instalação gráfica: Execute o instalador e siga os passos
+### Installing agent on the machines that will be controlled:
+- Graphical install: Run the installer and follow the steps
-- Instalação silenciosa: `RemoteCLIAgentSetup.exe /SP- /SUPPRESSMSGBOXES /VERYSILENT`
+- Quiet install: `RemoteCLIAgentSetup.exe /SP- /SUPPRESSMSGBOXES /VERYSILENT`